sharvaibhav/assignment-graphs/src/Readme.md

 * Calls to backend for ports happen only when u type atleast 3 characters, to Reduce the number of calls to back-end.
 * Calls happen as you change the values.
+* created components for Async select input box.
+* created a resusable line-chart component (can be improved) so that we dont need to write d3 code again in case we need to resuse it.
+* used some font-awesome icons to make it look good. (tried to make it look intresting)
+* I ahve boortstrap to create the basic layout as well, will try to flex itself with size.